-The Supervisory Board (SB) will be the highest decision making body of the Programme.
-It will be comprised of representatives of MFA, MNRT (Chair) and PO-RALG.
 The members of the Supervisory Board are legal representatives of their countries entitled to make agreements and commitments in relation to the programme implementation and use of resources.
 Its mandate is to agree upon decisions affecting the Programme at the country agreement level, i.e. approve major changes in the Programme strategy and/or financing.
 It will approve the Annual Work Plans, budgets and reports.
 The SB will meet once a year, and in case needed, upon request by one of the parties.
 The secretariat will be made of the Chief Technical Adviser and the National Programme Coordinator.
 The TOR of the SVB is presented in FORVAC PIM.

 The programme Steering Committee (SC) will be responsible for the overall steering of the programme implementation.
 The members of the SC will be representatives of the organizations directly involved or influenced by programme implementation, including the MFA represented by the Embassy.
-The (SC) will meet semi-annually in Dodoma, Dar es Salaam or in the project area to monitor the Programme performance and agree upon adjustments and revisions on the Annual Work Plan and Budget.
-The members of the SC are FBD (Chair), Embassy of Finland (co-chair), TFS, PO-RALG, ALAT, SHIVIMITA and
+The (SC) will meet semi-annually to monitor the Programme performance and agree upon adjustments and revisions on the Annual Work Plan and Budget.
+The members of the SC are given below: